 Clinical Education Plan

-The Master of Science in Athletic Training curriculum includes a variety of patient care experiences through five clinical rotations and one mini rotation.
-Patient care experiences begin early in the curriculum and culminate in 3 full-time, clinical immersion rotations.
-Individual clinical education plans are uniquely developed for each student to ensure they are optimally prepared to provide the highest level of Sports Medicine care that aligns with their future professional and personal goals.
+The Master of Science in Athletic Training program offers exceptional patient care experiences, starting early in the curriculum and culminating in three immersive clinical rotations, including one 4-week and two 15-week full-time experiences, along with varied traditional and mini rotations.
+These hands-on opportunities prepare students to excel as skilled and confident athletic trainers.
+Individual clinical education plans are uniquely developed for each student to ensure they are optimally prepared to provide the highest level of care that aligns with their future professional and personal goals.

 Clinical Rotations

-Year 1 - Clinical rotations in the first year of study are assigned by the Coordinator of Clinical Education in collaboration with the student, preceptors and faculty.
-Clinical rotations in the first year of study occur in the local Morgantown area and are completed concurrently with weekly coursework.
+Year 1 - Clinical rotations in the first year of study occur in the local Morgantown area and are completed concurrently with weekly coursework.
 All students are required to complete the following:

-• Mini rotation – Included in AT 511 Managing Athletic Medical Trauma and focuses on interacting with healthcare providers as part of the emergency medical system.
-Students will complete a mini rotation in the emergency department in the local hospital as well as participate in ride-along shifts with Emergency Medical Services (EMS).
+- Mini rotation– Included in AT 513 Foundations of Athletic Training and focuses on interacting with healthcare providers as part of the emergency medical system.
+Students will complete a mini rotation in the emergency department of the local hospital as well as participate in ride-along shifts with Emergency Medical Services (EMS).